ocastroa/GuessWordPubNub/README.md

 6) In the same file, replace 'main_chat_pub_key' and 'main_chat_sub_key' with the first set of keys you got from Step 2.
 Then replace 'guess_word_chat_pub_key' and 'guess_word_chat_sub_key' with the second set of keys you also got from Step 2.

-7) Run the index.html and enter a lobby name.
+7) Run index.html and enter a lobby name.
 Copy and paste the url to another tab, or preferably a new window, enter the same lobby name, and the game will start!

 ## How to Play